 We help analyse potential tax, accounting, labour, operational, and system issues before going to market.
 We work with clients to analyse whether the transaction structure is in line with company strategy, and quantify the strategic value of tax risks and opportunities.
 We perform pre-sale due diligence including analysis of tax financial and regulatory matters, review of compensation-related agreements, and analysis of information quality.
 We also know that the tax considerations of a deal can be simple or complex and will vary depending on the nature of the deal.
 We can assist and advise clients regarding estimated gains and losses, analyse the allocation and preservation of tax attributes, and explore tax structures that address clients’ goal for cash proceeds from the deal.
 Our professionals can help clients navigate deal execution and work closely with their team and other advisors to enhance efficiency of effort and knowledge transfer.

 For both acquisitions and separations, our team provides a holistic approach that can help tax departments address its Day 1 readiness needs as well as its longer term requirements.
-This includes advising on a variety of tax issues, such as addressing tax planning and compliance matters; simplifying corporate tax structures, especially where overlapping legal entities arise; harmonising accounting methods; and merging tax systems, processes, and departmental personnel.
+This includes advising on a variety of tax issues, such as addressing regulatory, tax planning and compliance matters; simplifying corporate tax structures, especially where overlapping legal entities arise; harmonising accounting methods; and merging tax systems, processes, and departmental personnel.
 We work with the tax function to explore tax opportunities that arise as part of the company’s overall merger synergy efforts, whether those changes arise in supply chains, sales force organisation, back-office operations, or other areas.

 We work with financially challenged companies by analysing relevant tax issues and financial considerations, assisting in evaluating restructuring options, and exploring planning opportunities that address those tax and financial burdens, while building a framework allowing for future tax efficiencies.
 Our professionals have extensive experience working with debtors, creditors, and creditor committees with respect to both in–court and out-of-court restructurings.
-We also work with clients’ other professional advisors to pursue favorable business and tax results.
+We also work with clients’ other professional advisors to pursue favourable business and tax results.